devtron-labs/devtron-documentation/docs/user-guide/global-configurations/container-registries.md

 OCI registry with `Use as chart repository` option enabled.
 {% endhint %}

 Unlike Helm repos, OCI registries do not have an index file to discover all the charts.
+If you have helm packages pushed to your OCI registry, you can that registry as a chart repository.

-Devtron supports the pulling of helm charts from your OCI registry and display them on your [chart store](../deploy-chart/README.md).
+Upon enabling this option, Devtron can use your OCI registry as the chart source and pull the helm charts to display them on your [Chart Store](../deploy-chart/README.md) for easy deployment.

+#### Tutorial

 {% embed url="https://www.youtube.com/watch?v=9imC5MMz9gs" caption="Pulling Charts from an OCI Registry to Devtron" %}

+#### Steps

-Search your OCI registry in the list, and click it.
+Search your OCI registry in the list and click it.

-In the **List of repositories**, add your chart repo(s).
+In the **List of repositories** field, add your chart repo(s).
 The format should be `username/chartname`.
-You can find the username from your registry provider account.
+You can [find the username](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/use-cases/oci-pull/find-username.jpg) from your registry provider account.

 ![Figure 4: Adding Chart Repos](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/use-cases/oci-pull/container-config.jpg)